News AND UPDATES

 October 9, 2021

 We have updated our "Flight delay statistics by flight number" endpoint.
 Earlier delay records of the same flight number were grouped by origins and destinations.
-This way you could see how much a flight is delayed in each airport it departs from or arrives to separately.
-Now, groups are as well separated by the scheduled hour of a flight movement.
+This way you could separately see for how much the flight is delayed in each airport it departs from or arrives to.
+From now on, groups are as well segregated by scheduled hours.
 This way you can see separate statistics for the flights commencing on different hours.
 This prevents mixing the statistics when, for instance, airline changes the schedule or when there are multiple flights with the same number commencing at same airport on the same day.
 The hour is reflected in additional property "scheduledHourUtc" in each item within "origins" or "destinations" collection of the endpoint response.

 Moreover, each item of these collections now contains several additional properties, including the number of flights considered for calculation, period of calculation and, brackets containing more detailed information about how many flights were delayed/early per specific delay range brackets (e.g. late from 15 to 30 minutes, from 30 to 60, etc.), so you can precisely say how many flights on this route were delayed within, for instance, not more than 30 minutes and compare it with the total number of flights commenced.
-This will allow you to make more conclusions regarding the recent punctuality of the flight.
+This will allow you to draw conclusions regarding the recent punctuality of the flight with better precision.
 Brackets are currently experimental and likely to be adjusted in the nearest future.

 Statistics is available only for flights commencing at airports which have live updates data coverage.